donsmithsf/SQL/projects/Liquor Sales/Liquor Sales in Iowa - Notebook.md

 6. Used SQL functions learned in Unit 2 to clean, catalog, organize and export my data for further analysis in Excel
 7. Used Excel to analyze and visualize my data

-To review data, see this spreadsheet: https://docs.google.com/spreadsheets/d/10UyaPNjSQ5P8mbF65DzHEpd5mrrnMyNY/edit?usp=sharing&ouid=109339496547627177726&rtpof=true&sd=true
+To review data, see this spreadsheet: [Liquor Sales in Iowa - Data and Analysis](https://docs.google.com/spreadsheets/d/10UyaPNjSQ5P8mbF65DzHEpd5mrrnMyNY/edit?usp=sharing&ouid=109339496547627177726&rtpof=true&sd=true)

 ### Analysis